paresh-bhagat/Multimodal-Search-Engine/README.md

 # Multimodal Search Engine

 A multimodal search engine using text and image based search using algorithms TF-IDF, Word2Vec, SIFT and Bag of Visual Words.
 It shows closely related words and images when given a word or image as input.
-Search Engine data contains articles of 100 choosen words from wikipedia and 50 imaages per word downloaded from google images.
+Search Engine data contains articles of 100 choosen words from wikipedia and 50 images per word downloaded from google images.

 ## Required Packages